Group owners and managers can view and edit the details of their groups.

-Name that identifies the group in lists and messages.
+Enter a name that identifies the group in lists and messages.
 Use these guidelines:

 If you're creating your group in a work or school account, your email address might include a suffix, such as -user-created.
 For example, if your group name is training, the actual email address might be training-user-created@your_domain.

 |Welcome message||Enter, edit, or delete a welcome message for your group.
-See Add or change a group's welcome message|
+See Add or change a group's welcome message.|

 |Enable additional Google Groups features||Select the option to make the group a Collaborative Inbox.
 See Make a group a Collaborative Inbox.|

 |Shared labels||Check the box to turn on the ability to label conversations for easier organization and search.
 See Create and use labels.|